Collecting data for research and management

-Banding "vagrant" hummingbirds, birds found outside their normal range, is a way to identify and record a vagrant's locations and activities.
-When banded birds are re-captured in a new location, we can learn about their movements.
-This data gives researchers tools to study individuals that have strayed from the normal migration pattern.
+When banded birds are re-captured in a new location, we gain information about their movements.
+This data gives researchers information about migration patterns and to study individuals that have strayed from the normal migration pattern.

 After a bird is banded and released, their data is filed and stored with the Bird Banding Laboratory (BBL), a part of the USGS, or with the Canadian Wildlife Service.
 Later, if someone captures the same bird, the band number and information is reported.